moshangyi/mahjong/README.md

    - The dealer discards a tile (the first dicarded tile) by tapping it.
    - The next player draws a tile by tapping "Head", then discards one.
 9. Pung
-   - When you have a PUNG or KONG your massage area will turn to purple color tap Pung button will stop other players.
+   - When you have a PUNG or KONG your massage area will turn to purple color, you can stop others by tap Pung button.
+   - To do so you will reveal that you have 2 or 3 the same tiles.
+If you don't need the PUNG/KONG do nothing.
    - Then in popup window you will make a dicision if you really want PUNG/KONG.
    - If the answer is NO other players been released.
    - If the answer is YES you will be ask if you want PUNG or KONG if you have 3 same tile that discarded by others.